Ada County Highway District: Overview

 ACHD covers the entirety of Ada County, including the six cities within it, and it is responsible for short-range planning, construction, maintenance and improvements to Ada County's local roads and bridges (excluding state highways like Eagle Road, Interstate 84, the Connector and overpasses, which are operated by the Idaho Transportation Department).

-This makes Ada County the only place in the United States where cities do not control their own streets.
+This makes Ada County one of the only places in the United States where cities do not control their own streets.
 This has led to lawsuits and various other political fights over the years as mayors and city councils can not properly respond to their constituents.
 The district was subject to an attempt to dissolve it via referendum in the early 2000s.
 The agency has been subject to numerous attempts by cities in Ada County to overturn some or all of its authorities through the Idaho Legislature.
 None of these efforts have been successful to-date.

 The district maintains and operates approximately 2,100 mi of roads and streets in Ada County, with an estimated value of $3 billion.
 This infrastructure includes facilities that range from multi-lane, arterial streets with a computerized signal system, to narrow, farm-to-market roadways.
 This system includes several cul-de-sacs that increase operation and maintenance costs, adding to the tax burden placed upon the citizens of Ada County.
 This poorly-connected road system increases operating costs for other public services such as utilities, trash collection, and school busing.